 The results obtained from all three methods are shown in Fig.~\ref{fig:K} for the RVB doped with LR singlets; in particular, this also yields an estimate $K=0.609(10)$ for the nearest neighbor RVB model, in agreement with earlier estimates from Monte Carlo simulations~\cite{tang:rvb-qmc,albuquerque:rvb-square-correlations}.
-The good agreement observed between the results obtained with different methods strengthens the case for a description of the LR-doped model in terms of the effective field theory \eqref{eq:action}, or equivalently a Luttinger liquid.
+The good agreement between the results obtained with different methods strengthens the case for a description of the LR-doped model in terms of the effective field theory \eqref{eq:action}, or equivalently a Luttinger liquid.

-The applicability of the effective CFT description \eqref{eq:action} suggests that we should be able to use it to assess stability of the critical phase under doping with LR singlets.
-In particular, perturbations can be relevant or irrelevant: The former can open up a gap, whereas the latter disappear under renormalization and thus leave the system critical.
-Indeed, if we would find that the modification $P\to P+\lambda Q$ of the tensor to include LR singlets were irrelevant, this would provide a concise explanation of the apparent criticality.
-Whether a term is relevant or irrelevant depends on its scaling dimension $\Delta$: Here, perturbations with $\Delta<2$ ($\Delta>2$) are relevant (irrelevant).
+The applicability of the effective CFT description \eqref{eq:action} suggests that we should be able to use it to assess stability of the critical phase under doping with LR singlets, $P\to P + \lambda Q$.
+Such perturbations can either be relevant -- they open up a gap, and have $\Delta<2$ -- or irrelevant -- they disappear under RG, leaving the system critical, and have $\Delta>2$.
+If we could show that the perturbation $P+\lambda Q$ which includes LR singlets was irrelevant, this would provide a compelling explanation of the apparent criticality.